RoadieHQ/marketing-site/content/docs/integrations/dynatrace/index.md

 Add your generated access token created in step 1 as a secret to the application.
 The secret to use for Dynatrace is called `DYNATRACE_ACCESS_TOKEN`.

-## Step 3 - Add needed annotations to your Entities
+## Step 3 - Add Dynatrace annotations to your Entities

 The Dynatrace plugin uses the following annotation to link Dynatrace entities to entities within Roadie:
 * `dynatrace.com/dynatrace-entity-id`